-PII Mapping of Components
+PII Mapping of Components (Servers/Database)

 AEP-C consists of 2 key components.
 Each has been analyzed to determine if any component elements collect PII.
 The type of PII collected by AEP-C and the reasons for PII collection are in the table below.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.